 Based on the assessment performed thus far, it appears IFRS 15 does not impact the Company's current revenue recognition policies or necessitate any material changes to its internal controls or data systems.
-The Company will finalize its assessment in Q3 2018.

 5. FINANCIAL INSTRUMENTS

 Fair value of financial instruments